 Close up of above pose, and taken from the shadowed side of the face.

 Another close up angle of the same pose.

-Same as above simply moved closer towards babies head and acheived this all with the tilt of my iPhone.
+Same as above simply moved closer towards babies head and achieved this all with the tilt of my iPhone.

-Simple sibling pose keeping in mind where your light source is.
-Light is to camera right you can see it coming across almost at a 70 degree angle across the faces of both subjects.
-You could also wrap baby in a simple swaddle for this pose so you don’t have to contend with all babies limbs in the photo.
+Simple sibling poses keeping in mind where your light source is.
+Light is to camera right you can see it coming across almost at a 70-degree angle across the faces of both subjects.
+You could also wrap the baby in a simple swaddle for this pose so you don’t have to contend with all babies limbs in the photo.

 For sibling shots please have a spotter handy to be there in case your older child decides to break pose.